Subaru-PFS/drp_instmodel/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PFS Instrument Model's documentation!
+Welcome to PFS Instrument Model's documentation.
 ================================================

 Contents: